endless-sky/endless-sky-wiki/wiki/C++-Style-Guide.md

 All functions should either be a member of a class or of an unnamed namespace.
 This implies that some classes may consist entirely of static functions, and never actually be intended to be instantiated.
 This is so that it is immediately clear to anyone reading the code what file they need to look at to see the declaration or definition of that function.
-That is, if I see "MyClass::DoStuff(myData);", I know to look at MyClass.h for details.
-If I see "DoStuff(myData);", I have to read through all the #includes to see which one defined DoStuff().
+That is, if I see `MyClass::DoStuff(myData);`, I know to look at MyClass.h for details.
+If I see `DoStuff(myData);`, I have to read through all the #includes to see which one defined DoStuff().
 Functions in an unnamed namespace are only visible in a single .cpp file, so they will generally just be helper functions for that particular class.

 ## Void

-Do not use "void" to denote a function with no arguments.
+Do not use `void` to denote a function with no arguments.
 An empty list of arguments is much clearer than a list of one element that happens to be void.
-The only reason people use "void" is as a carry-over from C, where these two function declarations mean different things:
+The only reason people use `void` is as a carry-over from C, where these two function declarations mean different things:
 ```c
 void F(void); // has zero arguments.
 void F(); // has an undefined number of arguments.